 The Economic Impact Report highlights just a few of ULM’s significant contributions to greater Louisiana, the surrounding region, and the country.
 You will discover the breadth of our reach in the professional services provided by our faculty, staff and students, the innovative research conducted by our faculty, and the volunteer hours regularly contributed by our university family.

-In addition, ULM’s College of Pharmacy, Louisiana’s only state-supported program, continues to produce the best professionals in the field, and our nursing students continue to score significantly higher than the national average on exit exams.
+In addition, ULM’s School of Pharmacy, Louisiana’s only state-supported program, continues to produce the best professionals in the field, and our nursing students continue to score significantly higher than the national average on exit exams.